cvblab/SEQUOIA-MouseRetinaOCT/README.md

-# A Curated OCT Datbase of Ex-Vivo Mice Retina for Deep Learning Models
+# A Curated OCT Database of Ex-Vivo Mouse Retinas for Deep Learning Models

 ![Aproach](teacher-student.png)

 ## Description
-Optical coherence tomography (OCT) is a fundamental technology in ophthalmic research, providing high-resolution 3D cross-sections of the retina.
-Algorithms for retinal cell layer segmentation provide critical insights into retinal structure and pathology.
-While deep learning-based segmentation methods have proven effective in analysing human retinal OCT B-scans, their application to rodent retinas remains limited due to the lack of publicly available OCT datasets.
-This limitation constrains the development of AI models for preclinical animal studies aimed at improving retinal disease diagnosis and treatment.

-To address this, we present a **novel dataset** of OCT volumes from ex-vivo rodent retinas embedded in aqueous media—a sample type rarely represented in existing datasets, which mainly focus on human retinas.
-Our dataset comprises 22 OCT volumes to support segmentation of the **upper retinal cell layers**, essential for assessing retinal health and disease progression.
+Optical coherence tomography (OCT) is a minimally invasive technology in ophthalmic research, providing high-resolution 3D cross-sections of the retina.
+Algorithms for retinal layer segmentation provide essential insights into retinal structure and pathology.
+While artificial intelligence (AI) segmentation methods have proven effective in analysing human retinal OCT B-scans, their application to rodent retinas remains limited due to the lack of publicly available OCT datasets.
+This limitation constrains the development of AI models for preclinical animal studies aiming to improve retinal disease diagnosis and treatment.
+To address this, we provide a **novel dataset** of OCT volumes from ex-vivo mouse retinas embedded in aqueous media—a sample type rarely represented in existing datasets, mainly focused on human retinas.
+Our dataset comprises 22 OCT volume scans to support segmentation of **upper retinal cell layers**, crucial for assessing retinal health and disease progression.
 Due to limited expert annotations, we adopted a **teacher-student training strategy** to generate pseudo-masks, enabling validation with minimal expert input.
-This dataset enables scalable AI applications in rodent retinal imaging for preclinical research.
+The dataset enables scalable AI applications in rodent retinal imaging for preclinical research.

 ---